ermig1979/Simd/README.md

 The Simd Library is a free open source image processing library, designed for C and C++ programmers.
-It provides many useful high performance algorithms for image processing such as: pixel format conversion, image scaling and filtration, extraction of statistic information from images, motion detection.
+It provides many useful high performance algorithms for image processing such as: pixel format conversion, image scaling and filtration, extraction of statistic information from images, motion detection, object detection (HAAR and LBP classifier cascades) and classification, neural network.

 The algorithms are optimized with using of different SIMD CPU extensions.
 In particular the library supports following CPU extensions: